strategineer/personal-website/content/books/2024-04-11/index.md

 Read the following excerpt out loud to see what I mean:

-**The water she’d drunk made her able to talk [author's note: this sentence is atrocious].
-Even sing one of the absurd pitched-consonant words that they’d picked up from the aliens in demonstration for the yaotlek, though Mahit was so much better at making those noises that Three Seagrass had begun to plan a scheme in which she taught her how to have some halfway-decent breath and pitch control, pass on the lessons she’d had as a crèche-kid in how to project from the diaphragm when orating.**
+**The water she'd drunk made her able to talk [author's note: this sentence is atrocious].
+Even sing one of the absurd pitched-consonant words that they'd picked up from the aliens in demonstration for the yaotlek, though Mahit was so much better at making those noises that Three Seagrass had begun to plan a scheme in which she taught her how to have some halfway-decent breath and pitch control, pass on the lessons she'd had as a crèche-kid in how to project from the diaphragm when orating.**

 Reading this novel closely, you can and will find many sentences just like this